Expressive Art Does Not Require Technique

-Expressive art is a form of authentic spontaneous self-expression.
-Expressive art is not a technique that you learn with your mind so that the result will be "art" but more of a joyful process of exploration of your inner world through spontaneous art making.
+Expressive art is not a technique that you learn with your mind so that the result will be "art" but more of a joyful process of exploration of your inner world through spontaneous art-making.

-Every human being has the deep urge to express themselves honestly but we are not often encouraged to be our most unique selves.
 Expressive art requires no special talent, skill or inspiration.
 Because your natural, original style is already within, you are already good enough to begin.
 You are creative and whole, now and always.
-Authentic creative expression simply amplifies and reminds you of your wholeness.

 Talent Arises Out of Self-Love and Acceptance